sijuswamy/sijuswamy/README.md

 ### **Next Session:**

+* ` Workshop  on Staistical Methods for Food Engineers`, will be organized by Department of Food Technology, Saintgits College of Engineering (Autonomous), Kottayam on 23 November, 2022 and 25 November, 2022.
-* ` Workshop on fundamentals of data analytics using R`, will be organized by Department of Computer Science, Ilahia College of Engineering and Technology, Muvattupuzha on 25 November, 2022.
+* ` Workshop on fundamentals of data analytics using R`, will be organized by Department of Computer Science, Ilahia College of Engineering and Technology, Muvattupuzha on 24 November, 2022.

 ## New sessions from December 2022 onwards